sparktsang/sparktsang.github.io/_posts/2025-09-07-phuket-ghost-bus.md

 ---
 layout: post
 title: "The Ghost Bus of Phuket: A Traveler's Tale of Hubris, Humility, and a 30-Baht Miracle"
-subtitle: "I traded my time and my pride for a genuine piece of understanding.
-And that, I realized, is the best currency a traveler can ever have.
+short_title: "The Ghost Bus of Phuket"
-"
+subtitle: "I traded my time and my pride for a genuine piece of understanding."
 category: "Life"
 image: assets/images/pink-baht-bus-phuket-town.jpg
 ---